-One is upon awaking in the morning.
+One is upon waking in the morning.
 Your back is swollen at this time, as your discs have extra fluid in them from not being compressed and active for a prolonged period.
 A forward bend or twist at this time can afflict potential damage to your discs or other soft tissue and skeletal structures of your back.
-The second critical time is after sitting for long periods such as on a plane trip, long drive, or simply working at your desk.
-During this phase of being upright and placing pressure on your discs, your ligaments and tendons lengthen into position that you have been sitting.
+The second critical time is after sitting for long periods such as on a plane trip, a long drive, or simply working at your desk.
+During this phase of being upright and placing pressure on your discs, your ligaments and tendons lengthen into a position that you have been sitting.
 This is called “creep”.
 The ligaments and tendons are not in a position to properly protect your disc and nerve structures and you can place them at risk.
 The longer you are sitting, the more they lengthen.

 The worst scenario is getting up from lying down and then sitting for prolonged periods.
 At this time you have swollen disc structures that are nearer to your nerves and you have “creep”, which makes the nerve more susceptible to being impinged, leading to the onset of back pain.

 There are things you can do to make these critical times better.
-When you awake in the mornings, or get up from sitting for periods longer than 30 minutes, walk around for a couple minutes to increase circulation to the areas of swollen disc structures.
+When you awake in the mornings, or get up from sitting for periods longer than 30 minutes, walk around for a couple of minutes to increase circulation to the areas of swollen disc structures.
 This helps disperse the fluids that have accumulated there.
 Move slowly at first, and try to limit large movements, to avoid straining any of the musculature of the back or extremities that have not warmed up yet.
 Think of muscles like taffy.
 Cold taffy is stiff, and when you try to bend it, it ends up cracking or breaking.
-Warm taffy, as you know is very pliable and can move and stretch beyond their original length without tearing.
+Warm taffy, as you know is very pliable and can move and stretch beyond its original length without tearing.
 This is the same for your muscles.
-This is why you should warm up your muscles prior to stretching before or before any type of moderate to heavy activities.
+This is why you should warm up your muscles before stretching or before any type of moderate to heavy activities.

 back at a greater risk for injury.
-Try and bend backwards or extend your compressed spine by sitting up and extend your head straight up, as you are trying to touch the ceiling or sky with your head.
+Try and bend backward or extend your compressed spine by sitting up and extending your head straight up, as you are trying to touch the ceiling or sky with your head.
 These motions take you just a few seconds, but go a long way in minimizing the risk of damage and pain to your back.
 The longer you have been sitting, the longer you should spend decompressing.

 Anthony Yoshino DC, CSCS

-Make sure to forward to friends and followers.
+Make sure to forward this to friends and followers!